-• The Sustainability Investment Assessment serves as an indicator for measuring the proportion of sustainable investments as defined in article 2 (17) of the Disclosure Regulation.
+• The Sustainability Investment Assessment serves as an indicator for measuring the proportion of sustainable investments as defined in article 2 (17) SFDR.

 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?